mingligraphics/money-media/README.md

 2.
 ```

-## Population growth by race
+## Population growth rate in Asians

 ```
-1. Which race has the fastest population
+1. Which country of origin of Asian Americans has the fastest growing population? dot chart (x: population ratio, y: growth rate)
-2. Which state has the fastest population growth of that race
+2. The combination of Asian population (tree map)
 ```

 ## Change of the ratios voting population in blue states vs. red states